ewancoder/foulbot/README.md

 ## What it's about

 This is a highly configurable Telegram bot framework that uses OpenAI to generate responses.

-Default configuration has the Foul bot - bot that curses a lot.
+Initially the idea was to create a bot that curses a lot, now it's a full-fledged framework for creating all kinds of bots.

-The following technologies were used here:
+The following technologies were used:

 - Telegram Bot API
 - OpenAI API for Text generation
 - OpenAI API for TTS generation (voice messages)
 - Google API for TTS generation (voice messages)
 - Serilog for logging (to Seq)
+- Redis for persistence